Malini-cloud-org/webapp/README.md

-# webapp - Health Check
+# webapp - Health Check and User API

 ## Overview

-This project implements a health check RESTful API for a cloud-native web application.
-The API monitors the health of the application instance, checking the database connection and ensuring that the application is running smoothly.
-It follows cloud-native application requirements and RESTful API standards.
+This project implements a RESTful API for a cloud-native web application, focusing on health checks and user management.
+The API monitors the health of the application instance by checking the database connection and ensuring that the application is running smoothly.
+Additionally, it provides endpoints for user account creation, updating user information, and retrieving user details.

 ## Prerequisites